awesome-davian/awesome-reviews-kaist/paper-review/2022-spring-paper-review/template-paper-review-eng-CURU.md

 ### Related work

-현재 이미지 분할(Image Segmentation)은 대부분 CNN을 기반으로 구성되어 있다.
+Currently, most image segmentation algorithms are based on CNN.
-  - [Cai et al., 2016] 우리가 잘 알고있는 VGG net또한 CNN을 기반으로 하고있다.
+  - [Cai et al., 2016] CNN is also used by VGG net, which we are familiar with.
-  - [Dasgupta et al., 2017] CNN과 구조화된 예측(structured prediction)을 결합하여 다중 레이블 추론 작업(multi-label inference task)을 수행함.
+  - [Dasgupta et al., 2017] CNN과 A multi-label inference task is performed by combining CNN and structured prediction.
-  - [Alom et al., 2018] 잔류 블록(residual blocks)을 도입하고 recurrent residual Convolution Layer로 보완하였다.
+  - [Alom et al., 2018] Residual blocks were introduced and supplemented with recurrent residual Convolution Layer.
-  - [Zhuang et al., 2019] 두 개의 U-net을 쌓아 잔류 블록(residual blocks)의 경로를 증가시켰다.
+  - [Zhuang et al., 2019] Double stacked U-nets increase the path of residual blocks.
-  - [Khanal et al., 2019] 모호한 픽셀에 대해 한번 더 축소된 네트워크를 사용하여 배경 픽셀과 혈관 사이의 균형을 잘 잡기 위해 확률적 가중치(stochastic weights)를 사용했다.
+  - [Khanal et al., 2019] Background pixels and blood vessels were balanced using stochastic weights, and ambiguous pixels were balanced with reduced network once more.

 ### Idea

-본 연구는 *U-Net* 과 *U-Net with residual blocks*를 서로 연결시킨 구조를 제안한다.
+This study proposes a structure which the **U-Net** and **U-Net with residual blocks** are linked.
-  - 첫 번째 부분(U-Net)은 특징 추출을 수행하고
+  - The first part (U-Net) extracts features
-  - 두 번째 부분(U-Net with residual blocks)은 잔류 블록(residual block)으로 부터 새로운 특징을 감지하고 모호한 픽셀을 감지한다.
+  - The second part (U-Net with residual blocks) recognizes new features and ambiguous pixels from residual blocks.
   <p align="center"><img src = "https://user-images.githubusercontent.com/72848264/163726690-f24a5c57-7263-4d4d-a502-5a2d45229172.png" " height="70%" width="70%">

   <p align="center"><img src = "https://user-images.githubusercontent.com/72848264/163726699-142a3135-26cb-464e-8aff-5dba13b19274.png" " height="70%" width="70%">